Joshua Eargle

 Joshua King Eargle (born January 6, 1979) is an American football coach and former player.
-He is the run game coordinator and tight ends coach at the University of Texas at El Paso (UTEP).
+He is the head football coach at Texas A&M University–Texarkana.
+The Texas A&M–Texarkana Eagles football will begin play in 2027.
 Eargle served as the head football coach at East Texas Baptist University (ETBU) from 2013 to 2015, compiling a record of 14–16.
-In 2015, he led his East Texas Baptist team to an American Southwest Conference (ADC) championship, and was named ASC Coach of the Year.
+In 2015, he led his East Texas Baptist team to an American Southwest Conference (ASC) championship, and was named ASC Coach of the Year.

 Early life and playing career

 Eargle was born in Waco, Texas and grew up in Brownwood, Texas.
 He played football at Brownwood High School before transferring to Sulphur Springs High School in Sulphur Springs, Texas for his senior year in 1996.
 During his senior year he played both offensive guard and defensive tackle and was named to the Texas Sportswriters 4A All-State team, Defensive Player of the Year in District 15-4A and All-District in district 15-4A as a defensive tackle.
 He was credited with 69 total tackles and two pass interceptions for touchdowns during his senior year.

 Eargle was recruited by Rip Scherer, then head football coach at the University of Memphis and signed with the Tigers after offers from Arkansas and Texas.
 As a Memphis Tiger, Eargle played on the defensive line before being moved to offensive guard.
 At Memphis, Eargle won the inaugural Top Tiger Award given by head coach Tommy West to the player who battled back from adversity or overcame difficult circumstances to return to the field.